-No matter what your role is — sales, marketing, operations, or leadership — you have a lot to accomplish.
+No matter your role — sales, marketing, operations, or leadership — you have a lot to accomplish.

-The Industrial Buying Cycle Is More Complicated Than You Think
+Understand The Industrial Buying Cycle

 - The buyer performs research to learn about possible solutions